-The aim of this paper is to understand the ways in which beliefs and actions deviate from the assumptions of Nash.
-We first characterize as a benchmark model a generalization of Nash equilibrium that allows for both stochastic choice given beliefs and randomness in the beliefs themselves.
+The aim of this paper is to understand the ways in which beliefs and actions deviate from the assumptions of Nash equilibrium.
+Since the deterministic assumptions of Nash will be trivially rejected,1 we first characterize as a benchmark model a generalization that allows for both stochastic choice given beliefs and randomness in the beliefs themselves.
 This model is based on four natural axioms which represent stochastic generalizations of "best response" and "correct beliefs".
 Next, we collect experimental data-actions and elicited beliefs-in order to test these axioms.
 While we find evidence for stochasticity in both actions and beliefs, there are systematic violations of the axioms.
 We show that these failures are qualitatively consistent with non-linearities in the utility function and an effect of the player role itself on subjects' strategic sophistication.
 This is confirmed by estimates of a unified structural model applied to actions and belief statements jointly.

 Existing equilibrium models that incorporate stochastic elements have had success in explaining deviations from Nash.
 Most notably, quantal response equilibrium (QRE) (McKelvey and Palfrey [1995]), which allows for "noise in actions" while maintaining correct beliefs, has become a standard tool for analyzing experimental data.
-More recently, Friedman [2019] introduced noisy belief equilibrium (NBE), which is shown to explain several of the same phenomena as QRE by injecting "noise in beliefs" while maintaining best response.
-Both models, however, make some unrealistic predictions that are directly related to the fact of having noise in only one of actions or beliefs.
-Despite this, the equilibrium effects of allowing both sources of noise have not been examined.
+More recently, Friedman [2019] introduced noisy belief equilibrium (NBE), which is shown to explain several of the same phenomena as QRE by injecting "noise in beliefs" while maintaining best response.2 Both models, however, make some unrealistic predictions that are directly related to the fact of having noise in only one of actions or beliefs.3 Despite this, the equilibrium effects of allowing both sources of noise have not been examined.

 Our first contribution is to introduce a model that allows for noise in both actions and beliefs, which will serve as our benchmark.
-The model, which we call QNBE, nests QRE and NBE.
-It is defined by an action-map which determines the mixed actions taken by players given their beliefs, and a belief-map that determines the distribution of players' beliefs (i.e.
+The model, which we call QNBE, nests QRE and